-If you click on ‘New Project’, you’d again need to choose any of the three options:
+If you click on ‘New Project’, you’ll again need to choose any of the three options:

-In this Asana tutorial, we’re going to create a project from scratch, and hence we’ll choose ‘Blank project’.
+In this Asana tutorial, we’re going to create a project from scratch, so we’ll choose ‘Blank project’.

 We’re going to keep the former selected.

-You can then choose a layout view from any of these four options: list, board, timeline, and calendar.
+You can then choose a layout view from any of the four options:

-However, the ‘timeline’ default view is a paid feature.
+However, it’s important to note that the ‘timeline’ default view is a paid feature.

 You can now: